Iran family dinner and experiencing the real taste of Iranian cuisine during your tour in Iran make an unforgettable experience.

-Iran family dinner tour presents a wide range of mouth-watering Ash such as yogurt Ash, plum Ash, Doogh Ash, Tarkhine Ash mostly in west of Iran, tomato Ash, pomegranate Ash, sour Ash, rampion Ash and some other delicious Ash that the fact shows the variety of Iranian culinary art Some restaurants in different cities serve mostly Reshte and Doogh Ash.
+Iran family dinner tour presents a wide range of mouth-watering Ash such as yogurt Ash, plum Ash, Doogh Ash, Tarkhine Ash mostly in the west of Iran, tomato Ash, pomegranate Ash, sour Ash, rampion Ash, and some other delicious Ash that the fact shows the variety of Iranian culinary art Some restaurants in different cities serve mostly Reshte and Doogh Ash.

 Koukou Sibzamini – Iranian potato croquettes

-If you like egg based dish, check out all the different sorts of Koukou that exist in Iran and try the green version of this recipe: Koukou Sabzi (with fresh herbs).
+If you like egg-based dish, check out all the different sorts of Koukou that exist in Iran and try the green version of this recipe: Koukou Sabzi (with fresh herbs).